The fun side of motorcycle journeys ...and the shit side.

 We headed up the Rio Santa and found a fantastic camping spot just over the first bridge once you get into the gorge on the gravel road.
 Only 5 minutes from the road, but sheltered by a 5m wall of gravel and the sound of the river below.

 We continued up the river on a great gravel road.
-It cuts up thought a desert landscape into the higher alpine regions.
+It cuts up through a desert landscape into the higher alpine regions.
 While not as scary or difficult as the previous rides, we still rate it.
 The road is most famously known for its tunnels, about 30, but we didn't count.
 We got to Huaraz in sunlight, even with yet another hour delay due to road works.

 31 March, 2011

-We rode down from Hauraz on one of the most stunning roads across the paramo and then down from 4,300 m to sea level.
+We rode down from Huaraz on one of the most stunning roads across the paramo and then down from 4,300 m to sea level.
 After staying at Barranca for the night (moderate sized town with a rough edge), we headed south through the coastal deserts.
 While these were interesting for the first hour or two, they soon became fairly monotonous with sections of sand followed by agricultural lands.
 Just before Lima, we had a very interesting incursion with the notoriously corrupt police.
 They separated us, but didn't realise we had headsets and were talking to each other.
 One tried to tell Alan we were going too slow, and the other tried to tell me we were going too fast.
 Al played dumb, and I just kept pointing out other cars who were clearly braking the speed limit.
 15min later we were on our way.
 We managed to pass through Lima without any hassles, albeit about 50 km of crazy traffic on a 6 to 10 lane bypass.

 We stopped in Pisco for the night to make sure that we had a chance to have a Pisco Sour in Pisco.
 While given a bad rep from the Lonely Planet, it was a fairly pleasant town - we'd recommend it.
-After seeing some of the Nazca lines, we headed in land to Cuzco, with stop-overs at Puquio and Abancay.
+After seeing some of the Nazca lines, we headed in land to Cusco, with stop-overs at Puquio and Abancay.
 This road is truly spectacular.
 1st, you ride up to 3,500 m around windy sandhills.
 It's stunning, but numbing.
-We got to Puquio late, famished (forgot to get lunch), and freezing cold after passing one of the punos at 4,300 m (Punos are high altitude grasslands where the llamas & Vicunas hang out).
-We found a chicken boaster (nice way to warm up my bum) and demolished a huge serve of chicken, rice, chips and salad each.
+We got to Puquio late, famished (forgot to get lunch), and freezing cold after passing one of the punos at 4,300 m (Punos are high altitude grasslands where the llamas & Vicunas hangout).
+We found a chicken booster (nice way to warm up my bum) and demolished a huge serve of chicken, rice, chips and salad each.
 We then had a really fun chat with some of the truckies we had been playing leapfrog with, and a couple of locals.
 Next day, more of the same, 4,500 m punos with Chris's moto having altitude sickness, spluttering along at 50 km per hour and sucking through the juice.
 We can't yet tell the difference between Vicuna, llama and Guanaco, but it was truly awesome to watch them roaming around and across the road and around the lakes.
 We picked up speed down the hill for the stunning ride down the river to Abancay; would be an excellent continuous 70 km class II-IV run which reminded us of the Buller.
 Stunning day, and only 1/2hr of light rain!

 2 April, 2011

-After getting a taxi to the bus at 6.30am, we made our way out of Cuzco.
+After getting a taxi to the bus at 6.30am, we made our way out of Cusco.
 The bus took the back roads through the city and we were sadly reminded about the double standard of living here, with old men and dogs savaging through the nightly garbage for food.
 Once out of the city, the standard rural way of life took over, the Peru that we have fallen in love with.

 We caught the 8.45am train and had an enjoyable ride down the valley.
 We were reminded that we were still in the middle of the rainy season, as the river was very high and muddy.
 It was an awesome site to see the power of the current washing things clean.
 We sat beside a Peruvian and Japanese couple and had interesting discussions about the way of life here.
 It was a bit of an inside look at life.
 Apparently, all of the gum trees were introduced, and due to the standard fire construction in the mud brick houses (open stoves and no chimneys), they are one of the worst woods to burn in regards to the locals' health.
 The Peruvian guy was a doctor that was involved in studying the fire stoves, and has helped push through a small modification that drastically reduces the effects of the smoke on the locals health.
 This has now been installed in half a million homes.

 We caught the train that runs down the valley and then the bus to Machu Picchu.
-This is definitely one of the most impressive Mayan / Inca site in terms of the aesthetic appeal, on par with Tikal.
+This is definitely one of the most impressive Mayan / Inca sites in terms of the aesthetic appeal, on par with Tikal.
 We somehow managed to get a free tour and spent a few hours walking around the site.
-While there would have been a thousand of tourists visiting the site that day, it was not overrun with people and it was easy to find great photos and peaceful spots to chill out.
+While there would have been a thousand tourists visiting the site that day, it was not overrun with people and it was easy to find great photos and peaceful spots to chill out.
 After the tour, we walked up the hill and chilled for a couple of hours with the llamas absorbing the site from above.

 We had an hour to kill after setting off by bus to the train, so we managed to find some cheap food places just off the main tourist drag.
 Chicharron, not pork skin as in Mexico, and not pork fat as in Ecuador, but pork chops.
 Yummy.
 Only 10 soles for a plate of food.
 Chris then had a bit of fun bartering for a couple of bags, down from 30 soles to 16 soles each, or about $5.50 per bag.
 The husband of the vendor, wouldn't barter, but happily ran 1 km to find his wife and it was her and Chris that played out the game.